Facts and Figures

 The State Treasury provides central coordination of all State of Oregon issued debt, including over $6 billion in general obligation and revenue bonds and certificates of participation.

 Frequently Requested Documents

-A broad document that outlines the State Treasury's functions, duties, recent performance, and recent actions.
-Past Annual Reports
+The State Treasury Annual Report is a broad document that outlines the State Treasury's functions, duties, recent performance, and recent actions.

 Comprehensive Annual Financial Report

 Distributed by the Department of Administrative Services, the CAFR is a large and detailed look at the State's finances.

 The State Debt Policy Advisory Commission tracks several kinds of State borrowing and recommends prudent debt limits to the Legislature.

 Municipal Debt Advisory Commission (MDAC) Report, Past Reports

 The Municipal Debt Advisory Commission issues an annual report on locally-issued debt.